List of English football transfers winter 2024–25

-The 2024–25 English football winter transfer window will run from 1 January to 3 February 2025.
-Players without a club may be signed at any time, clubs may sign players on loan dependent on their league's regulations, and clubs may sign a goalkeeper on an emergency loan if they have no registered senior goalkeeper available.
+The 2024–25 English football winter transfer window ran from 1 January to 3 February 2025.
+Players without a club could be signed at any time, clubs could have signed players on loan dependent on their league's regulations, and clubs could have signed a goalkeeper on an emergency loan if they had no registered senior goalkeeper available.
 This list includes transfers featuring at least one club from either the Premier League or the EFL that were completed after the end of the summer 2024 transfer window on 30 August 2024 and before the end of the 2025 winter window.

 Transfers

 All players and clubs without a flag are English.
 While Cardiff City, Swansea City, Wrexham and Newport County are affiliated with the Football Association of Wales and thus take the Welsh flag, they play in the Championship, League One and League Two respectively, and so their transfers are included here.